Tummy Tuck (Abdominoplasty) – Dallas

-Our tummy tuck (abdominoplasty) approach differs from standard techniques.
+Our Dallas tummy tuck (abdominoplasty) approach differs from standard techniques.
 The addition of the Progressive Tension Suture technique allows secure healing, preventing fluid accumulation without the use of drains.
-In addition, it allows more rapid return to upright posture and normal activities.
+In addition, this tummy tuck technique allows more rapid return to upright posture and normal activities.

 Abdominoplasty is a surgical procedure that not only addresses removal of fat but also the tightening of skin excesses and the repair of muscle separation often associated with pregnancies or weight loss.
 Patients are evaluated and there are a variety of procedures to address individual needs.
-The procedure should be individualized to the patient.
+Each tummy tuck procedure should be individualized to the patient.
 For instance, an excess of skin and/or muscle separation limited to below the belly button can be addressed with a limited or mini-tummy tuck.
 When the skin and muscle issues involve the entire front of the abdomen, a full abdominoplasty is needed.
-Liposuction is often carried out at the same time to further enhance the final result.
+Liposuction is often carried out at the same time as the tummy tuck to further enhance the final result.

 Typically, 2-3 drains are placed into the surgical site and they remain until a minimal fluid output is seen.
 This can be anywhere from one to four weeks.
 Even with the proper use of drains, seroma formation may be as common as 20% or greater.
 We have developed a “no-drain abdominoplasty” which involves a simple suturing technique to secure the abdominal tissues so that they can heal without disruption.
 This unique method speeds and eases patient recovery, while reducing seromas and other potential risk.